f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

    - Click Open to launch the Citrix ICA client (pop up box at bottom)
    - Verify that desktop is functional
-   - In Citrix Agility desktop, click on Start and Logoff -This will return you to the webtop
+   - In Citrix Agility desktop, click on Start and Logoff
+   - This will return you to the webtop
    - Click on Agility - Vmware View Desktop
    - At the Cert Warning, click “Continue to this website”
    - Verify that the Agility desktop functions